ALai57/ALai57/README.md

 👋 **Hi, I’m @ALai57!
 I’m interested in**
 --
    - Building systems that can be extended easily and scaled gracefully
-   - Designing the right mental models and abstractions to solve problems
+   - Designing concise mental models and abstractions to solve problems
    - Storytelling using data analysis and visualization

 💻 I write in